 Sea otters were hunted to near extinction during the maritime fur trade of the 1700 and 1800s.
 A population that once extended continuously along the North Pacific Rim was reduced to a few small remnant colonies.
 In the 1970s, a scientist named Dr. James Estes recognized that he could study the influence of sea otters on other species in their environment by comparing the coastal habitats in Alaska’s Aleutian Islands where sea otters had recovered to similar places where sea otters were absent.
 Dr. Estes found that the presence of sea otters had a dramatic effect on coastal habitats (see case study below).
 Since then, this kind of comparative study has been carried out in other parts of Alaska, Canada, Washington state, Russia and California.

 One of the results of Dr. Estes’ research was to designate sea otters as a “keystone species”.
 A keystone species is one that is comparatively rare but has a strong influence on its environment.
+Watch this great short film to understand more about keystone species:

 Case study: Sea Otters → Urchins → Kelp